lsst-sqre/nginx-python-docker/README.md

-# sqrelsst/nginx-python-docker
+# sqrelsst/nginx-python Docker images

-This is an [nginx](http://nginx.org) Docker container built upon the [python:3.5.1 official Python image](https://hub.docker.com/_/python/).
+This is an [nginx](http://nginx.org) Docker image built upon the [python:3.5.1 official Python image](https://hub.docker.com/_/python/).
 Building nginx upon Python helps save space when deploying nginx with a uWSGI-based Python application that uses the same base image.

 ## Usage notes

-This container configures nginx to work with a uWSGI server over the `uwsgi:3031` HTTP socket.
+This image configures nginx to work with a uWSGI server over the `uwsgi:3031` HTTP socket.
 The `uwsgi` hostname should be set on the uWSGI+App container by an orchestration tool (docker compose can do this via *services*).
 By using the HTTP socket it's easy for an nginx container to talk to another uWSGI+app container.